zaphosting/docs/docs/domain-transfer.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/TTHm6qFA9rfgFBn/preview)

-You should provide this authorisation code to your new provider during setup to move your domain.
+You should provide this authorization code to your new provider during setup to move your domain.